-'Few technological advances have as many wide-reaching societal – and thus economic – implications as digitalisation.
-Irrespective of whether we see the influence of digitalisation as an opportunity or a threat, with its fake news, filter bubbles, artificial intelligence, human enhancement and all the other phenomena it engenders: the one thing we cannot do is to ignore it and carry on as before.
-My research focusses on the following lines of enquiry: How do the influences of top executives’ personality traits on organisational behaviour change due to digitalisation?
-What are the fundamentally new challenges for communication of high-level executives that arise due to digitalisation?
-In doing so, I profit from the opportunity to work on this area of study with a proven team of colleagues of international standing and with an interdisciplinary mindset.'
+'Few technological advances have more wide-reaching societal and, thus, economic implications as digitalisation.
+Irrespective of whether we see digitalisation as an opportunity or a threat – fake news, filter bubbles, artificial intelligence, human enhancement, and all the other phenomena it engenders – the one thing we cannot do is ignore it and carry on as before.
+My research focusses on the following lines of inquiry: What are the challenges of established organizations in responding to the discontinuities that unfold with digitalisation?
+How do top executives’ personalities and mindsets affect processes of adaptation and innovation in the context of digitalisation?
+How can strategic leaders address the fundamentally new challenges for communication that co-emerge with digitalisation?
+In my work, I greatly benefit from collaborating with wonderful, highly distinguished colleagues from around the world and greatly skilled, thoughtful, creative, and inspiring early career scholars with an interdisciplinary mindset.'

 Professor König’s research interests are centred on innovation, organisational change and leadership.
 He places a special focus on dealing with discontinuous technological change, particularly in the context of digital transformation and the rise of artificial intelligence.

-- Kammerlander, N., König, A., Richards, M. 2018.
+Kammerlander, N., König, A., Richards, M. 2018.
 Why Do Incumbents Respond Heterogeneously to Disruptive Innovations?
 The Interplay of Organizational Domain Identity and Role Identity.
-Journal of Management Studies, special issue on “Managing in the Age of Disruption” (edited by S. Ansari, R. Garud, and A. Kumaraswamy), forthcoming.
+Journal of Management Studies, special issue on “Managing in the Age of Disruption” (edited by S. Ansari, R. Garud, and A. Kumaraswamy): 1122–1165.

 - Gerstner, W.-C., König, A., Enders, A., Hambrick, D. C. 2013.
 CEO Narcissism, Audience Engagement, and Organizational Adoption of Technological Discontinuities.
 Administrative Science Quarterly, 58: 257–291.